adityasanehi/go-proxy-forwarder/README.md

 # Go Proxy Forwarder

-An advanced proxy rotator built with Go and Fiber.
+An advanced proxy forwarder built with Go and Fiber.
 It acts as a proxy server, forwarding your requests through randomly selected proxies from a persistent database with health monitoring and management features.

 ## Features